 After choosing your QR Code type, you’ll be given the option to customize your QR Code’s aesthetics.
 Follow these simple steps once you’re on the customization page:

 Yes.
 Customization comes with every QR Code creation.
-And even if you’ve already generated your QR Codes, you can go back to them anytime on the dashboard when you need to make any visual changes.
+And even if you’ve already generated your QR Codes, you can go back to them anytime on the dashboard when you need to make any visual changes, such as the frame or the text.
 Just go to the dashboard’s customization setup page to do your tweaks.